RishavKumarSinha/soriak.github.io/README.md

 # Soriak
-Welcome to Soriak Repository, a Weather Application, created as part of my GDSC event 'Web Blitz 4.0' Project.
+Welcome to Soriak Repository, a Weather Application, created as part of my GDG on Campus event 'Web Blitz 4.0' Project.

 ## Features